 Is It Legal To Pay Employees Cash Under the Table?

 Some businesses prefer to pay their employees by cash rather than checks or direct deposits.
-If you pay your employees by cash, you must still report employment taxes.
-Paying employees off the record or “under the table” is illegal as you are not reporting taxes.
+If an employer pays its employees by cash, you must still report employment taxes.
+Paying employees off the record or paid under the table is illegal as you are not reporting taxes.

 Starting a new business and determining the easiest way to pay employees leads many employers to think of cash.
 Cash is not the most efficient pay method to use.
 It is fast and easy, but it is also easy to make errors when handling cash.
 Payroll errors can mean big penalties for your business.

 You may be asking.
 “Can I be paid in cash, and if so, am I entitled to an itemized wage statement?”
 Yes.
 According to DIR, pursuant to Labor Code Section 226(a), semimonthly or every time you are paid your wages, whether by check, in cash, or otherwise, you must be given a detachable part of the check or a separate writing showing required information. e answer can be found

 California Labor Code section 226 set forth requirements for providing employees an accurate statement.
 It states:

 An employer, semimonthly or at the time of each payment of wages, shall furnish to his or her employee, either as a detachable part of the check, draft, or voucher paying the employee’s wages, or separately if wages are paid by personal check or cash, an accurate itemized statement in writing showing

 - The total hours worked by the employee, except as provided in subdivision (j),